klaytn/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees.md

 Basically, Klaytn is keeping compatibility with Ethereum.
 So Klaytn's gas table is pretty similar with that of Ethereum.
 But there are some features unique to Klaytn that require several new constants.

 {% hint style="success" %}
-NOTE: The gas table has changed with `IstanbulEVM` protocol upgrade, or the "hard fork".
+NOTE: The gas table has changed with the `IstanbulEVM` protocol upgrade, or the "hard fork".
 If you want the previous document, please refer to [previous document](transaction-fees-previous.md).

-`IstanbulEVM` protocol upgrade block number is like the followings.
+`IstanbulEVM` protocol upgrade block number is as follows.
 * Baobab Testnet: `#75373312`
 * Cypress Mainnet: `#86816005`
 {% endhint %}